Two Canadian firms included in US sanctions list for alleged support to Russia

 The Commerce Department recently imposed export curbs on nearly 90 Russian and third-country companies and prohibited them from buying items such as semiconductors.

-The Canada Border Services Agency told CBC News on Monday that the two sanctioned companies were identified as part of a "global effort" to support Russia.
-The agency did not immediately respond to a request for comment.
+The Canada Border Services Agency said the two sanctioned companies were identified as part of a "global effort" to support Russia and that it worked with the U.S. Bureau of Industry and Security to restrict Russian access to technologies.

-The Commerce Department list did not mention what the two companies shipped or attempted to ship that triggered U.S. action.
+The Commerce Department list did not mention what the two firms shipped or attempted to ship that triggered U.S. action.

 The two companies did not immediately respond to Reuters requests for comment.